 The course offered by the Office of the Vice Provost for Research meets the requirements of both NSF and NIH RCR training.
 The course will be offered to anyone who needs the certification for their NIH or NSF grant funding.
 Preference will be given to those who need the course for funding requirements, but if there is space we will open the course to the general research community.
 Please contact RCR@tufts.edu for enrollment information.
+The training consists of 12 sessions across four dates, with three sessions per date.
 The next RCR courses will be:

 |Boston: 2:00 to 4:30 pm at OVPR Conference Room (75 Kneeland St., 9th floor)|